Top Tips for Teaching Your Child to Read

-Do you want to teach your child to read?
+Do you want to start teaching your child to read?
 The more you read, the cleverer you’ll become.
 Or so the saying goes.
-There has been plenty of research conducted to suggest that reading can help to improve academic performance in children.
+There has been considerable research to suggest that reading can enhance academic performance in children.

-The reasoning behind this is that as children improve their reading, they can better understand formal communication which supports them at school.
+The reasoning behind this is that as children improve their reading skills, they can better understand formal communication, which in turn supports them in school.
 It’s also understood that reading improves the brain’s ability to understand new concepts, making it easier for children in their academics.

 Word Cards